BeReactRocket/react_context_api/README.md

 And note that in `Consumer`, it is written in the form of "Function as a child".

-`Consumer`s is a bit smarter than you think.
+`Consumer` is a bit smarter than you think.

 This is because the value we passed as an argument of `React.createContext` or value props of the `Provider` is remembered as it is.